refayathaque/azure-104-notes/README.md

 - Azure Backup - Can be set up in Backup & Site Recovery (OMS) by creating a Recovery Services Vault (needs specific Subscription, RG & Location/Region, the Location _must be the same as the resources you are backing up_) - You can back up on-premise resources as well - As of now you can back up an Azure VM, File Share or SQL Server in Azure VM - The Backup policy will allow you to choose a schedule & how long to keep backups for
 - To backup any resource in Azure, the first thing you need to do is to create a Recovery Services vault (RSV)
   - To protect _any_ (e.g., storage accounts, VMs, databases, etc.) data source the RSV **must be in the same region**
-  - RSVs can only backup file shares, **not blobs/blob containers**, when working with Storage accounts
+  - RSVs can only backup file shares, **not blob data**, when working with Storage accounts
 - File Recovery from a VM Backup - Select a recovery point & download the executable, which is a script that will mount the disks (will remain mounted for 12 hours) from the selected recovery point as local drives on the machine where it is run
   - If you want to restore the backup of one VM to _another_ VM in a different region but under the same RG, you need to install the Microsoft Azure Recovery Services Agent on that VM
   - As one of the restore options, you can replace an existing VM disk with the selected restore point.